sr320/course-fish310-2015/Resilience Project/QPMWThermalshock.md

 ##Experiment
 15 Dabob and 15 Oyster bay oysters in a closed treatment aquarium system.

-The temperature will gradually be raised from 8 to 35 C over one hour.
+The temperature will gradually be raised from 8 to 35&deg;C over one hour.

 The animals will then be held at 35&deg;C for 1 hour.